psychgen/MoBaPsychGen-QC-pipeline/qc-modules/Module 3. Merge genotype batches with significant SNP overlap.md

 # ﻿Module 3.
 Merge by genotyping array

-The steps in &quot;module 3&quot; are intended to be executed on each genotyping batch separately for each ancestry population, before the batches are merged in &quot;module 4&quot; .
+The steps in &quot;module 3&quot; are intended to be executed on each genotyping batch separately for each ancestry population.
+The batches with  before the batches are merged.

 ## Quality Control (QC) steps
 Load PLINK module
-Follow the same setup as described in module 1 step-by-step document , e.g. set **GITHUB=/cluster/projects/p697/github/norment/moba\_qc\_imputation** if you work on machine with /cluster access (e.g. p697-submit), or **GITHUB=/tsd/p697/data/durable/s3-api/github/norment/moba\_qc\_imputation** if you work on a machine without /cluster access.
+Follow the same setup as described in module 1 step-by-step document , e.g. set **GITHUB=/cluster/projects/p697/github/norment/moba_qc_imputation** if you work on machine with /cluster access (e.g. p697-submit), or **GITHUB=/tsd/p697/data/durable/s3-api/github/norment/moba_qc_imputation** if you work on a machine without /cluster access.

 Unless otherwise specified, all commands are supposed to be run in your working directory (named with your initials) in DATA/DURABLE (see folder-structure-moba-2020.pdf).
-All plots produced in this module should be copied to /tsd/p697/data/durable/projects/moba\_qc\_imputation/export/Module\_III\_Plots folder when indicated.
+All plots produced in this module should be copied to /tsd/p697/data/durable/projects/moba_qc_imputation/export/Module_III_Plots folder when indicated.
 “Record” in the instructions below refers to recording the numbers in MoBa\_QC\_numbers spreadsheet on Google drive, when indicated.
 Please contact Elizabeth if you have any questions about the process.

 ## 1. Create a working directory for running the merge and QC

-   1.1 Create a working directory for running module 3 and 4: Example: mkdir /tsd/p697/data/durable/projects/moba\_qc\_imputation/EC/release3
+   1.1 Create a working directory for running module 3 and 4: Example: mkdir /tsd/p697/data/durable/projects/moba_qc_imputation/EC/release3

    1.2 Copy the original-initials-eur-4-batch PLINK bfiles for the relevant batches to your working directory